Surabhi05-git/min-median-max/README.md

+exp-6a -min-median-max -Min:
+In IPMV, the Min filter replaces each pixel value with the minimum value of its neighboring pixels.
+This filter is useful for removing bright noise or outliers in an image.
+By selecting the minimum value, the filter helps to darken the image and reduce the impact of bright noise.

+Median:
-exp-6a -min-median-max -In the context of Image Processing and Machine Vision (IPMV), Min-Median-Max refers to a technique used for image filtering and noise reduction.
-This method involves replacing each pixel value in an image with a new value calculated from the neighboring pixels.
-Specifically, for each pixel, the minimum, median, and maximum values of the neighboring pixels are calculated.
-The median value is then used as the new pixel value, effectively reducing the impact of noise and outliers in the image.
-This technique is particularly useful for removing salt and pepper noise, which can significantly improve the overall quality and clarity of the image.
-By using the median value, the Min-Median-Max technique helps preserve the edges and details in the image, resulting in a more accurate and visually appealing representation.
+The Median filter replaces each pixel value with the median value of its neighboring pixels.
+This filter is effective in removing salt and pepper noise, which are random bright or dark pixels in an image.
+The median filter helps to preserve the edges and details in an image, resulting in a more accurate and visually appealing representation.

+Max:
+In IPMV, the Max filter replaces each pixel value with the maximum value of its neighboring pixels.
+This filter is useful for removing dark noise or outliers in an image.
+By selecting the maximum value, the filter helps to brighten the image and reduce the impact of dark noise.